 Content-Type Content-Encoding Content-Disposition Cache-Control Expires Content-Language Access-Control-Allow-Origin

-Migrate data sources to OSS
+Seamless data migration from other data sources to OSS

-Configure the redirected page when a 404 or 500 error
+Redirect page for a 404 or 500 error

 If a 404 or 500 error occurs, users can be redirected to a preset page.
 This prevents OSS from exposing system errors to users.